Radon and Cancer

 Several types of studies in people have found that exposure to radon increases lung cancer risk:

-- Studies of certain underground miners with high levels of radon exposure
+- Studies of people working in underground mines with high levels of radon exposure

 - Studies comparing radon levels in homes of people with lung cancer with the levels in homes of similar people without lung cancer